- Underlying EBIT of NOK 3 147 million

 - 2018 global primary demand growth outlook of 4-5%, market moving towards deficit – increased market uncertainty following US tariffs, Rusal sanctions and Brazil situation

-"The US sanctions on Rusal have caused great uncertainty in the world’s aluminium markets and will impact trade flows and availability of metal and raw materials throughout the aluminium value chain.
+"The US sanctions on Rusal have caused great uncertainty in the world’s aluminum markets and will impact trade flows and availability of metal and raw materials throughout the aluminum value chain.
 The Brazilian authorities’ embargo on Alunorte adds to the uncertainty in the aluminum industry and has led to 50 percent curtailment of Albras primary plant and 50 percent production at the Paragominas bauxite mine," Brandtzæg adds.

 The 50 percent production restriction at Alunorte and subsequent reduction of production at Paragominas during March had a negative impact on the results for Bauxite & Alumina in the first quarter.
 Underlying EBIT was similar to the first quarter of last year.
 The results were driven by higher realized alumina sales prices offset by higher raw material prices and reduced output at both plants.